radekstepan/noted/README.md

 -  8 Remove title and date line from text and either use the title or parse filename and convert (ive = I've, when stays lowercase etc.)
 -  5 Set correct timezone from the request of the user
--  8 Move docs to txt into separate nvx runnable binary in a repo

 - 13 Favoriting of documents with index keywords from search
 -  8 Apply decay function over search results https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html